 Senior Dog Gas: Why Your Older Dog Is Gassy All of a Sudden

-Senior dog gas happens suddenly—same food, same routine, but now your older dog is visibly gassier.
+Same food.
+Same routine.
+But suddenly your senior dog is much gassier.
 You're asking "why is my dog gassy all of a sudden?"
 The answer: your dog's gut changed, not the food.

 When Dog Bloating Gas Is an Emergency

-Before anything else: some symptoms look like gas but aren't.
-If your dog has any of these, stop reading and call your vet now:
+Some symptoms aren't just gas—they're emergencies.
+If your dog has any of these, stop reading and call your vet:

 What Causes Senior Dog Gas (3 Gut Changes)

-Gas comes from fermentation—bacteria break down undigested food and produce gas.
+Gas forms when gut bacteria ferment food that wasn't fully digested.
 In senior dogs, three changes increase this:

 1. Microbiome shift